Skip to main content

 • AWS Secret access key

-7. Click the Validate button to validate the credentials.
+5. Click the Validate button to validate the credentials.

 Validate

-You can validate the account is available in Palette by reviewing the list of cloud accounts.
+You can verify that the account is available in Palette by reviewing the list of cloud accounts.
 To review the list of cloud accounts, navigate to the left Main Menu and click on Tenant Settings.
 Next, click on Cloud Accounts.
 Your newly added AWS cloud account is listed under the AWS section.

 Dynamic Access Credentials